 We need to be firm on our grounds and our beliefs to make an impact in this world.
 Finally, everything is going to leave us and it is just our ideologies which will have a permanent niche carved in our life.
 Living our life according to others will make us just another hypocrite.
 Being ourselves would help us find our real friends, those who would accept us the way we are, and those who would stand by us through thick and thin.
 So I feel that being ourselves and being surrounded by a few good people seems to be a safer bet than being something else and surrounded by too many hypocrites.

 Today’s youth is wise enough to understand and implement this.
 Even if one person just starts thinking about himself after reading this article, I would consider myself victorious.

-The writer is a Features correspondent of Youth Ki Awaaz.FLAG THIS POST
+The writer is a Features correspondent of Youth Ki Awaaz.REPORT THIS POST